Pinminh/movielens-recommender/docs/Slope One/README.md

 •***R<sub>i</sub>(u)***: Is the set of related items, i.e., the set of items *j* that user *u* has rated and that have at least one user in common with item *i*.
 •|***R<sub>i</sub>(u)***|: Is the number of related items in ***R<sub>i</sub>(u)***.
 •***dev(i,j)***: Is the average deviation between the ratings of item *i* and item *j*.
+**Reason for this formula:** The predicted rating is calculated by:
+1. Starting from the average rating of user \( \mu_u \) to adjust for their overall tendency.
+2. Adding the average of the deviations between product \( i \) and other products that the user has rated.
+This allows the prediction to be adjusted based on information from similar products that the user has rated.
+**Why divide by \( |R_i(u)| \):** This represents the number of products that the user has rated and can be compared with product \( i \).
+This division is meant to calculate the average deviation, providing a fair prediction based on all the products the user has rated.
+**For example:**
+If the user has rated two products X and Y, and we know that the average deviation between Z and X is +1, and between Z and Y is -0.5, then the prediction for Z will be the average of these deviations, adjusted against the user's average rating.
 # III.
 Algorithm
 **Step 1: Initialize Data**
 	Collect data: Gather data from users and products to create a rating matrix.
 Each row in the matrix represents a user, and each column represents a product.
 The value in the matrix is the rating that the user has given to the product (or it could be a None/NaN value if the user has not rated the product).